The Stanley Parable

 Unused Map Element

 In thestanleyparable/maps/map1.bsp, a leftover logic_relay, internally named clock_relay, exists in the phone room which sets up an input/output routine equivalent to the timed phone exhibited in the museum.
 The game never triggers this entity; Its inputs point to nonexistent entities.
 The only difference between this routine and the one seen in the museum is that when the timer hits zero, warzonetrigger is enabled.
-This tells that the player would have been taken to the scrapped Warzone Ending in place of the Not Stanley Ending if they refused to pick up the phone.
+This tells that the player would have been taken to the scrapped Warzone Ending instead of the Not Stanley Ending if they refused to pick up the phone.
 The museum in fact does not mention this!

 Inaccessible Platform